rcl-identity/docs/useradmin.md

 # Create a User

-In this section, we will create a user who will have access to the Identity Proofing application.
+In this section, we will create a user who will have access to the [Identity Proofing Application]().

 - Open the AAD B2C tenant and click the ``users`` link